Signup for our Newsletter

 Greenbelt volunteers are a key part of our collaborative culture that is inclusive, respectful, and resourceful.
 Their help enables Greenbelt to extend its reach to communities across the county for universal access to open space.

-Volunteerism has always been a core belief of our Volunteer Program Coordinator, Mary Ellen Kelly.
+Volunteerism has always been a core belief of our Volunteer Program Manager, Mary Ellen Kelly.
 She welcomes the opportunity to help Greenbelt volunteers find work within the organization that is meaningful, engaging – and fun – for them!

 Mary Ellen brings more than 30 years of volunteer management to Greenbelt, working in communications for a variety of non-profits, as well leading Sheldrake Environmental Center in Larchmont, NY, as Executive Director.
 She is a self-described “serial volunteer,” having served on boards locally for BTA/BOLT, the Boxford Elementary Schools Trust, and the St. John’s Prep Parent Council.
 While in New York, she was a volunteer teacher for Stone Barns Center for Food and Agriculture.